 The Internal Quality Assurance Cell, National Service Scheme Unit, in association with the JSS RUDSETI, Mariyala, with sponsorship from the Khadi and Village Industries Commission, Bengaluru, had organised a one-day seminar at the JSS College for Women, Chamarajanagara, on March 13, 2020.
 The topic of the seminar was “Gandhi and Swachh Bharat.”

 Prof. B. Chandrashekar, Co-ordinator, NSS, University of Mysuru, inaugurated the seminar and delivered the keynote address.
 In his address, he praised Gandhiji and his works.
 He said, “Mahatma Gandhiji had thought about Swachh Bharat a hundred years ago, and had undertaken a cleanliness movement.
 He did not just think of physical cleanliness, but he also gave stress to mental cleanliness by filling our minds with good thoughts.
 Through such events, the ideas and principles of Gandhiji can be disseminated into the minds of the young generation.”

 Sri.
-A. G. Shivakumar, Principal, JSS College for Women, C’Nagara presided the event and addressed the students.
-He said, “Gandhi is an inspiration to the whole world, he is a wonder.
-Gandhi is not merely a freedom fighter, he is a social reformer, an economic thinker, an exponent of Grama Swarajya, a person who fought against untouchability and he was humorous too.
-Wholly he had a multi-faceted personality”.
+A. G. Shivakumar, Principal, JSS College for Women, C’Nagara presided over the event and addressed the students.
+“Gandhi is an inspiration to the whole world, he is a wonder.
+Gandhiji was not only a freedom fighter, but he was a social reformer, an economic thinker, an exponent of Grama Swarajya, a person who fought against untouchability and he was humorous too.
+He was a multi-faceted personality,” he said.

-The event was also attended by Sri, B. M Chandrashekar, JSS Rudseti, Mariyala and addressed the students.
-As a part of the event, drawing and essay writing competition was organized on the topic “Gandhi and Cleanliness”, and prizes were distributed to the winne
+The event was also attended by Sri B. M. Chandrashekar, JSS Rudseti, Mariyala, who also addressed the students.
+A drawing and essay writing competition was organized on the topic “Gandhi and Cleanliness,” as part of the event.
+Prizes were distributed to the winners on the occasion.